-Often, effective training serves as the key difference between retaining employees and losing them to another company.
-If a new hire seems to be struggling, ask yourself if the problem lies with the worker, or if the training system itself might have fundamental flaws.
-If it's the latter, you'll need to rectify the problem before the worker moves on to a job that allows them to flourish.
+Often, effective training serves as the vital difference between retaining employees and losing them to another company.
+If a new hire seems to be struggling, ask yourself if the problem lies with the worker or if the training system itself might have fundamental flaws.
+If it's the latter, you'll need to rectify the situation before the worker moves on to a job that allows them to flourish.

 6. Provide Growth Opportunities

-It takes more than pay raises for employees to feel as if they're moving forward with a company.
+It takes more than pay raises for employees to feel like they're moving forward with a company.
 A motivated employee will want to learn new skills as they go along.